[[folder:Spartan getting sentenced]]

 * Why didn't the people living in the sewers just...go to Mexico or something?
 Or any place outside Cocteau's jurisdiction?
 Either way they're free of Cocteau's tyranny but at least this way they don't have to live in sewage and eat rats.

-** Considering that Mexico is usually at least a few steps below the US in its level of law and order at any given time, I imagine the entire country burned to the ground sometime around the point the Hollywood sign was set alight over here.
+** Considering that in real life, due to the drug cartels' activities, Mexico is usually at least a few steps below the US in its level of law and order at any given time, I imagine the entire country burned to the ground sometime around the point the Hollywood sign was set alight over here.

 ** Because other regions protect their food with guns.
 Alternately, because the sewers are not connected there.